cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 oracles are instantiated based on one underlying function H.
-The expand\_message variants in this document ({{hashtofield-expand}}) ensure domain separation by appending a suffix-free-encoded domain separation tag DST\_prime to all strings hashed by H, an underlying hash or extensible output function.
+The expand\_message variants in this document ({{hashtofield-expand}}) ensure domain separation by appending a suffix-free-encoded domain separation tag DST\_prime to all strings hashed by H, an underlying hash or extendable-output function.
 (Other expand\_message variants that follow the guidelines in
 {{hashtofield-expand-other}} are expected to behave similarly, but these should be analyzed on a case-by-case basis.)